zer0def/nginxinc-kubernetes-ingress/docs-web/configuration/global-configuration/command-line-arguments.md

 	For Ingress resources only: Requires :option:`-report-ingress-status`.

-.. option:: -ingresslink <string>

-	Specifies the name of the IngressLink resource, which exposes the Ingress Controller pods via a BIG-IP system.
-The IP of the BIG-IP system is used when reporting the status of Ingress, VirtualServer and VirtualServerRoute resources.

-	For Ingress resources only: Requires :option:`-report-ingress-status`.

 .. option:: -global-configuration <string>

 	A GlobalConfiguration resource for global configuration of the Ingress Controller.
 If the flag is set, but the Ingress Controller is not able to fetch the corresponding resource from Kubernetes API, the Ingress Controller will fail to start.